wp-plugins/event-post/readme.txt

 1. Upload `event-post` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress admin
-3. Create a new page and insert the short code `[eelv_news_form]`
-4. You can edit defaults settings in Settings > Event post
+3. You can edit defaults settings in Settings > Event post

 == Frequently asked questions ==